jenkinsci/azure-cli-plugin/README.md

 # Azure CLI Jenkins Plugin

 A Jenkins plugin to use Azure CLI for managing Azure resources.

+:exclamation: This is NOT an official Microsoft plugin

 :star2: The advantage of this plugin that it let's you export the CLI result from each command to environment variables and to the next command.